thom-s/netsec-ps-scripts/printer-telnet-ftp-report/README.md

 # printer-telnet-ftp-report

 Find network printers that have telnet or FTP services enabled.
+These services should normally be turned off unless they're required, to prevent unauthorized access to the printers.

 **Use the `-Verbose` parameter for verbose output**